 For Sellers

-Estimate federal and California capital gains tax when you sell.
-Includes the Section 121 primary residence exclusion.
+Estimate federal and California capital gains tax when you sell a home, including the Section 121 primary residence exclusion.
+Updated for 2026 rates.

 California Home Sale